 - An Eco Friendly Home.
 Energy efficient windows allow you to contribute towards a greener environment

 - Smaller Carbon Footprint.
 Using less fuel will result in less CO2 which contributes towards global warming

 - A Warmer Home.
 Energy efficient windows will reduce heat loss, eliminating draughts and cold spots

 - Greater Noise Insulation.
 As well as thermal insulation, energy efficient windows will also insulate your home against unwanted outside noise

 How Energy Efficient Are Your Windows?

 How energy efficient are your windows?
-All homes within the UK available to buy or rent must have an Energy Performance Certficate (ECP.)
-An ECP will inform you of a buildings energy efficiency by supplying it with a rating from A to G, with A being the most energy efficient.
+All homes within the UK available to buy or rent must have an Energy Performance Certficate (EPC.)
+An EPC will inform you of a buildings energy efficiency by supplying it with a rating from A to G, with A being the most energy efficient.

 What is Your Window Energy Rating?

 The British Fenestration Ratings Council (BFRC) provides home owners with an energy ratings chart, ranging from A to G, with A rated uPVC windows being highly efficient.
 Generally, windows with a C rating or higher are seen as energy efficient.